There are three basic requirements for students in the Honors Program.

 Maintain a 3.5 grade point average.

-Students whose overall GPA falls below 3.5 are placed on probation for one semester.
-If their GPA rises above 3.5 by the end of the probationary semester, they are removed from probation.
-If their GPA remains below 3.5 for two consecutive semesters, they are dismissed from the program.
+Students whose overall GPA falls below 3.5 are placed on probation.
+If their GPA rises above 3.5 by the end of the probationary period, they are removed from probation.
+If their GPA remains below 3.5 at the end of the probationary period, they are dismissed from the program.
+The probationary period is one year for first and second year students and one semester for junior and seniors.
+For students in the three year degree program, the probationary period is one year for their first year and one semester after.
 However, any dismissed student can request to rejoin the program if their GPA rises back to 3.5.

 2. Four Challenge Requirement:

 To graduate with Honors, students must complete a total of four academic challenges that span across the academic divisions.
 Each student can pursue these challenges as best fits their interests and academic schedules.
 Each student must complete at least one Individual Challenge — Traditional, Research or Creative — that is pursued one-on-one with a faculty supervisor.
-Students must complete at least one Challenge each year to remain in good standing in program.
 Types of challenges includes:

 - Honors Seminars (HS): One-credit seminars restricted to Honors Program students.
-These classes change every semester and are among the most popular challenge option among the Honors students.
-Seminars involve in-depth study and discussion of a topic from disciplinary or interdisciplinary perspectives.
+These classes change every semester and involve in-depth study and discussion of a topic from disciplinary or interdisciplinary perspectives.
 Students selecting Honors Seminars should be mindful of the divisional requirements (see below).
 The Honors Seminar grade must be B+ or better to qualify as a successful challenge.
 No Paperwork Needed

 - Semester Abroad: A student can complete a full semester-long (minimum of 12 weeks) study at a non-US college or university, supervised by a Hartwick faculty member.
 The grade point average during the period of off-campus study must be at least 3.3 (B+) to qualify as a challenge.
 Paperwork Needed